xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 2. It is not robust if the neurons' responses are correlated, which is very common in real neurons within a population;
 3. It is not symmetric - switching the dependent and independent variables (the source and the target system) will give a different similarity score.

-Therefore, Brain Score proposes to do some dimension reduction before carrying out linear regression.
+Therefore, Brain-Score proposes to do some dimension reduction before carrying out linear regression.
 They choose PLS, partial least squares regression, which has the following definition:

 ✅ **PLS:** Find vectors $\mathbf{a}_i$ and $\mathbf{b}_i$ and take the projections $\mathbf{u}_i=\mathbf{X}\mathbf{a}_i$, $\mathbf{v}_i=\mathbf{Y}\mathbf{b}_i$ to maximize